 A great place to start is with meditation and mindfulness.

-There are different types of meditation and ways to learn them, but I recommend you try Headspace app first.
-I’ve been using the app daily for over a year and am planning to use it indefinitely.
+There are different types of meditation and ways to learn them, but I recommend you try Headspace first.
+I’ve been using this app daily for more than two years and have no plans to quit.

-Below is a (less than 10 minute long) TED talk on mindfulness and meditation by Andy Puddicombe, founder of Headspace.
+Below is a TED talk on mindfulness and meditation by Andy Puddicombe, founder of Headspace.

 The next step is to install a guided meditation app s.a.
 Headspace on your device.
-Set aside 10 minutes a day, ideally as your first routine for the morning.
+Set aside 10 minutes a day, ideally as a routine you start your day with.